domRiddle/ASF/Escrow.md

 <1> Please enter the auth code sent to your email:
 ```

 If you don't have any phone number linked to your account yet, you'll be prompted to enter it.
+ASF only asks for phone number if it's required, you might also enter it **[in your Steam settings](https://store.steampowered.com/phone/manage)** before doing this step.
 Please notice that number should be in international format starting from +CC (country code).
 ```
 <1> Please enter your full phone number (e.g. +1234567890):
 ```